marvellousadeoluwa/Pytorch---Algorithm-Implementation/README.md

 You can find the code for this project here.

 File overview:
   - linear_regression.ipynb - a Jupyter notebook that of implementation of Linear Regression algorithm using pytorch.
   - logistic_regression.ipynb - a Jupyter notebook that of implementation of Logistic Regression algorithm using pytorch.

 # Local Setup
 Installation
 To follow this project, please install the following locally:

-- JupyerLab
+- Jupyer Notebook
-- Python 3.8+
+- Python 3.7+
 - Python packages
   - numpy
   - scikit-learn